Top of the page

 Get at least 2½ hours of moderate to vigorous exercise a week.
 Walking is a good choice.
 Swimming, running, or team sports may also work for you.

 If you drink alcohol, try to drink less.
 Your risk of harm from alcohol is low if you have 2 drinks or less per week.

 Eat plenty of fruits, vegetables, and low-fat dairy products.
 Eat less saturated fat (like red meat and full fat dairy), and limit sweets and sugary beverages.

 Two numbers tell you your blood pressure.
-The first number is the systolic pressure.
-It shows how hard the blood pushes when your heart is pumping.
-The second number is the diastolic pressure.
-It shows how hard the blood pushes between heartbeats, when your heart is relaxed and filling with blood.
+The first (top) number shows how hard the blood pushes on your artery walls when your heart pumps.